Sudeepvicky/Project_Phase_1/README.md

 2. **Model Training:** Train a CNN model using the preprocessed dataset to identify and classify objects.

-3. **Mobile Application Development:** Develop a mobile application that integrates with the camera and audio drivers.

-4. **Object Detection and Distance Estimation:** Implement object detection and distance estimation functionalities using the trained CNN model.
+3. **Object Detection and Distance Estimation:** Implement object detection and distance estimation functionalities using the trained CNN model.

-5. **Voice Output Integration:** Enable voice output to communicate object detection results and distance information to the user.
+4. **Voice Output Integration:** Enable voice output to communicate object detection results and distance information to the user.

 ### Benefits